tmtsoftware/esw/docs/src/main/technical/sequencemanager/sequence-manager.md

 ### Shutdown Sequencers
 Once observation is complete, cleanup for that observation involves shutting down all sequencers of that observing mode.
-Sequence Manager provides shutdown sequencers API variations which allow to shutdown all sequencers of an observing mode, shutdown all sequencer beloging to specific subsystem, shutdown a particular sequencer and shutdown all running sequencers.
+Sequence Manager provides shutdown sequencers API variations which allow to shutdown all sequencers of an observing mode, shutdown all sequencer belonging to specific subsystem, shutdown a particular sequencer and shutdown all running sequencers.

 ![ObservationStart](../../images/sequencemanager/sm4.png)